 I reviewed the Saiga-12 shotgun way back in 2011.
 The gun had some issues — it refused to cycle regular target loads, the fit and finish was relatively poor, and the fact that it was made overseas brought in all sorts of 922(r) compliance questions that I really just did not want to deal with.

 The outside the gun is just like the Saiga-12 series of shotguns, only better.
-The fit and finish on the gun is far superior to the previous version; rather than feeling like a 12-year-old painted the gun with a combination of black mud and sandpaper, the finish on the U.S. made Kalashnikov KS-12 is smooth and even.
+The fit and finish on the gun is far superior to the previous version; rather than feeling like a 12-year-old painted the gun with a combination of black mud and sandpaper, the finish on the U.S.-made autoloading Kalashnikov KS-12 is smooth and even.

 The operating bits, are also in this area.
-They’re identical to the Saiga and Molot series of AK style shotguns.
+They’re identical to the Saiga and Molot series of A-style shotguns.
 In theory, this means that aftermarket parts made for those firearms will fit here as well.

 Things have changed a bit in the receiver.

 There was a button underneath the receiver on the earlier Saiga shotguns.
 Hold that button down, cycle the action to the rear, and the action remains locked open.
 It was a nifty design but often malfunctioned, sticking open and causing the gun to jam at inopportune moments.
-Kalashnikov fixed this issue by removing the button and relying on the same safety lever cutout as their other designs.
+KUSA fixed this issue by removing the button and relying on the same safety-lever cutout as their other designs.
+(The KS-12T has fixed sights and a manual safety selector lever.)

 The pistol grip is another welcome change.

-There’s a nice stock with another QD sling mount and the shotgun takes standard Saiga magazines.
-If you already have a stockpile of drum magazines you don’t need to throw them out and start anew.
+There’s a nice buttstock with another QD sling mount and the shotgun takes standard Saiga mags.
+If you already have a stockpile of 20-round drum magazines you don’t need to throw them out and start anew.

 Jeremy and I took the KS-12 out to the range to put it through its paces, feeding a wide variety of ammunition through the gun.

 The malfunction you see above is par for the course.
-The low brass load simply doesn’t provide enough pressure to the piston to kick the spent cartridge out of the action and clear the rear edge of the next round on the magazine.
+The low-brass load simply doesn’t provide enough pressure to the gas piston to kick the spent cartridge out of the action and clear the rear edge of the next round on the magazine.

 I solved this issue in my Saiga-12 by changing the gas system.
 I’m hopeful that an aftermarket modification — such as the work done by Lone Star Arms, who lent us this gun — can make the KS-12 run on low brass.